Missed or Delayed Diagnoses - Cancer Malpractice

 The series of medical errors at the Philadelphia VA hospital, widely reported in June 2009, included a surgeon mistakenly implanting radioactive “seeds” not in cancerous prostates but in healthy organs, including patients’ bladders and rectums.
 In other cases, the doses of radiation were either too high or too low.

-A study reported in the online journal Cancer concluded that roughly 12 percent of cancer patients in the United States are initially misdiagnosed.
-It was this study that estimated that 128,000 people each year suffer some degree of "harm," ranging from having to undergo a second round of tests to consequences that are fatal.
+Studies have shown that some 10-20 percent of cancer patients in the United States are initially misdiagnosed.
+One study estimated that 128,000 people each year suffer some degree of "harm," ranging from having to undergo a second round of tests to consequences that are fatal.

 Dr. Stephen S. Raab, a professor at the University of Pittsburgh School of Medicine who authored the study, said: "I want to make clear that the major consequence is not that patients unnecessarily have organs removed or have a false diagnosis of cancer, but rather that they have cancer and it is not diagnosed."

 The study concluded that misdiagnoses were caused by improper blood and tissue sampling and inaccurate reading of laboratory test results.
-Breast and colon cancer are among the more common forms of cancer that go undetected because of error.
+Breast cancer and colon cancer are among the more common forms of cancer that go undetected because of error.

 A later study found that women older than 70 are "under-diagnosed, under-staged, and under-treated" for cancer compared with younger women.
 Women in the older age group make up one-third of all breast cancer patients.

-Kline & Specter, PC, a law firm with more than 35 attorneys – several of them also highly skilled doctors – has broad experience and success in litigating cancer cases, winning substantial jury verdicts and settlements in Philadelphia and the surrounding suburban counties.
+Kline & Specter, PC, a law firm with more than 50 attorneys – several of them also highly skilled doctors – has broad experience and success in litigating cancer cases, winning substantial jury verdicts and settlements for medical malpractice cases in Philadelphia and the surrounding suburban counties.

 Breast Cancer.
 In one case tried by Tom Kline, a jury in Lehigh County awarded $33.1 million to a woman whose doctor and a company that provided mammography services failed to timely diagnose her breast cancer.
 She died as a result.
 (See the Welteroth Case.)